Carpathian Forest is an odd band. Their first three releases are their

 still dominates the sound, sounding much more like 1985 rather than 1995.
 This does not seem to have very much in common with

 the other Norwegian bands of this time period, other than the spirit of Darkthrone's Panzerfaust.
 The solo work is

 excellent and Nattefrost's vocals are about as morbid and grim as it gets.

-This is followed by "The Eclipse / The Raven", which is a very atmospheric song that
+This is followed by "The Eclipse / The Raven", which is a very atmospheric song

-possessing a ghostly quality.
+shadows, possessing a ghostly quality.
 The band displays, even at this early stage, an ability to create eerie soundscapes.

-"When Thousand Moons Have Circled" returns to the ugly, Hellhammer-influenced Black
+"When Thousand Moons Have Circled" returns to the ugly, Hellhammer-influenced black

-Metal.
+metal.
 Carpathian Forest always seems to sound a little similar to old Mayhem, possibly giving an idea of how they would have

 sounded if they had continued with the style established on Deathcrush.
 Again, there is very minimal use of keyboards,

 This E.P. concludes with the epic "Journey Through the Cold Moors of Svarttjern".